-Mr Osman Mahomed: Mr Speaker, Sir, did you know that 474 million metre cube of water, that is, 10% we received through precipitations in 2024 went into ground water recharge out of which CWA pumped 170.2 million metre cube.
+Mr Osman Mahomed: Mr Speaker, Sir, did you know that 474 million metre cube of water, that is, 10%, we received through precipitation in 2024, went into groundwater recharge, out of which CWA pumped 170.2 million metre cube.
 Earlier on, I have said quite a bit about the worsening situation on non-revenue water backed with official figures of the Central Statistics Office (now Statistics Mauritius).

 In a nutshell, what I said is that the Republic of Mauritius is resolutely moving in the wrong direction for non-revenue water.
-Now, I would like to draw the attention of the House and the population at large about some very disturbing official figures of the Central Statistics Office published on the very same day of the budget presentation this year - about three weeks ago - and I am quoting from Table 1 titled 'Main Energy and Water Indicators, 2017-2023'.
+Now, I would like to draw the attention of the House and the population at large to some very disturbing official figures of the Central Statistics Office published on the very same day of the budget presentation this year - about three weeks ago - and I am quoting from Table 1 titled 'Main Energy and Water Indicators, 2017-2023'.